CommonWA/cwa-spec/ns/logging.md

 Writes the text starting from the memory address `text_base` with the length `text_len` to the environment-provided logger.

+The text must be valid UTF-8 or otherwise the behavior is implementation-defined.

 `level` can be one of:

 - 1: Error